wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MigrationStrategy.md

 >     <identifier>-webroot-sourcecode-baseline

-and push the entire contents of your working directory to the repository
+and push the entire contents of your working directory to the repository in a similar way to this:

+>     git init
+>     git add .
+>     git commit -m "first commit"
+>     git branch -M main
+>     git remote add origin https://github.com/adt-apps/<identifier>-webroot-sourcecode-baseline.git
+>     git push -u origin main

 DATABASE